x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/recipients-in-exchange-online.md

 # Recipients in Exchange Online

-In Exchange Online, the new Exchange admin center (EAC) has replaced the classic Exchange admin center (EAC) as the GUI-based administrative tool used to manage cloud-based recipients.
-The new EAC has a different look and feel than the classic EAC.
-In the new EAC, under **Recipients**, the **mailboxes** (User) and **shared** (mailboxes) tabs are now merged into a single tab, **Mailboxes**.
-On clicking the **Mailboxes** tab, you can view the shared and user mailboxes under one list view. **Migration** tab has been moved out of **Recipients**.
-It is available as a separate feature.
+In Exchange Online, the new Exchange admin center (EAC) is introduced to enhance the user experience.
+The new EAC has a different look and feel than the Classic EAC.
+The user **mailboxes** and **shared** mailboxes tabs under **Recipients** (of the Classic EAC), are now merged into a single tab, **Mailboxes** in the new EAC.
+On clicking the **Mailboxes** tab, you can view the shared and user mailboxes under one list view.
+The **Migration** tab has been moved out of **Recipients**, and is available as a separate feature.
 For more information, see [Exchange admin center in Exchange Online](../exchange-admin-center.md).

 ## Managing recipients in Exchange Online